ingared8/GraphColoring/README.md

-# Part I - Graph Vertex Coloring in Spark GraphX / GraphFrames
+# Graph Vertex Coloring in Spark GraphX / GraphFrames
 In graph theory, graph coloring or vertex/node coloring or k-coloring is an assignment of colors to graph vertices/nodes such that no two vertices which are connected should share the same color.

 One can define graph coloring as